ideafieldpro/ElkStack-Monitor-Response/README.md

 ### Field Mapping

-- The project discusses the field mappings provided in this package, which includes details like `winlog.computer_name`.
+- Look for the field mappings provided in this package, which includes details like `winlog.computer_name`.

 - Configuring Sysmon Logs
     - Open Event Viewer on your Windows Server and navigate to `Applications and Services Logs > Microsoft > Windows > Sysmon`.